Macrometacorp/docs/docs/streams/stream-tasks/create-streams.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Macrometa GDN offers numerous ways to allow you to create a Macrometa Stream.
+Macrometa GDN offers numerous ways to allow you to create a Stream.

 - Web console
 - SDKs